jorgeutd/grainger-llm-label-verifier/README.md

 | **Error Handling**    | Handles individual model failures via voting | Can correct initial errors; relies on critic |
 | **Outcome (This Task)**| 16 Accurate, 8 Inaccurate                   | 16 Accurate, 8 Inaccurate                   |

-**Conclusion (This Task):** For this specific dataset and task rules, both the multi-model ensemble (using quantized open-source models) and the reflection agent (using Claude API models) effectively identified the same 8 inaccurate labels and achieved the same final classification results.
+** Conclusion for Grainger llm Exercise:** For this specific dataset and task rules, both the multi-model ensemble (using quantized open-source models) and the reflection agent (using Claude API models) effectively identified the same 8 inaccurate labels and achieved the same final classification results.
 The reflection agent showcased its ability to self-correct based on critique, while the ensemble demonstrated robustness through voting.
 The choice in a production setting would depend on factors like available hardware (GPU vs. API), latency requirements, budget, and the desired level of explicit self-correction logic.

 ## Assumptions & Design Decisions